 For vaccination guidance please visit The Centers for Disease Control and Prevention(CDC).

 The Gloucester Board of Health join the Center for Disease Control and Massachusetts Department of Public Health in encouraging everyone who can be vaccinated against the COVID-19 virus, to get the vaccine.
 Vaccination remains the best way to ensure protection against the worst symptoms of the virus and prevent death from its impacts.

-Information on the closest location to receive a vaccine can be found at the Mass Department of Public Health's websites:
+Information on the closest location to receive a vaccine can be found by visiting:

-For information on where to get the Pfizer booster shot and whether or not you are eligible, please go to the State's webpage:
+For information on where to get vaccinated please visit the State's webpage: